MateuszMG/aggregator_app/README.md

 ## Caching

 Responses for `available-months` and individual `monthly` reports are cached in Redis to reduce load on the database and Datastore.
 Cached entries expire after `REPORTS_CACHE_TTL_SECONDS` (default `3600`), which can be tuned in the environment.
 To invalidate the cache manually—for example, immediately after generating new reports—delete the keys `available-months` or `monthly:{year}-{month}` from Redis.
 Otherwise, stale data is automatically refreshed once the TTL elapses.

+## CI/CD

+GitHub Actions orchestrate continuous integration and delivery.
+The [`ci.yml`](.github/workflows/ci.yml) workflow checks formatting, runs tests, and builds the project on every push or pull request.
+The [`cd.yml`](.github/workflows/cd.yml) workflow builds and publishes Docker images for both services to the GitHub Container Registry.

 ## Stop and Clean Up